-- Place the almonds in a bowl and add enough water, so they’re completely covered (Roughly 2 cups water).
+- Place the almonds in a bowl and add enough water so that they’re covered.
+Roughly 2 cups of water should be enough.

 - Cover the bowl with a cloth and soak for 1-2 days.

-Drain the almonds and place in a blender with 2 cups of water.
+- Drain the almonds and place them in a blender with 2 cups of water.

-- Blend for about 1-2 minutes or until it’s a very fine/smooth mix.
-(You may need to scrape down the sides depending on the blender you’re using)
+- Blend for about 1-2 minutes or until it’s a very fine or smooth mix.
+You may need to scrape down the sides of the blender.

 - Line a strainer with either a nut bag or cheesecloth.
 Place the strainer over a clean bowl and pour the almond mixture into the strainer.

 - Pick up the nut bag or cheesecloth and squeeze.
 Try to get as much liquid out of the almond mix as possible.